The Pebble Group (LON:PEBB) Stock Price Down 1.6%

-Separately, Berenberg Bank reissued a “buy” rating and issued a GBX 180 ($2.17) price objective on shares of The Pebble Group in a research note on Tuesday, September 6th.
+Separately, Berenberg Bank restated a “buy” rating and set a GBX 180 ($2.17) price objective on shares of The Pebble Group in a research report on Tuesday, September 6th.

 The Pebble Group Company Profile